K. D. Jadhav: Wrestling career

 His father Dadasaheb was a wrestling coach and he initiated Khashaba into wrestling at the age of five.
 His wrestling mentors in college were Baburao Balawde and Belapuri Guruji.
-His success in wrestling did not avoid him from getting good grades.
-He participated in quit India movement.He resolved to unfurl the tri-color flag in Olympics on Independence Day 15 August 1947.

-Starting his wrestling career in 1948, he first came into lime-light at the 1948 London Olympics when he finished 6th in the flyweight category.
-He was the first Indian to achieve such a high a position in the individual category until 1948.
-Despite being new to wrestling on a mat as well as the international rules of wrestling, Jadhav’s 6th-place finish was no mean feat at that time.
+Starting his wrestling career in 1948, he first came into the limelight at the 1948 London Olympics when he finished 6th in the flyweight category.
+He was the first Indian to achieve such a high position in the individual category.
+Despite being new to wrestling on a mat as well as the international rules of wrestling, Jadhav's 6th-place finish was no mean feat at that time.

-For the next four years, Jadhav trained even harder for the Helsinki Olympics where he moved up one weight category and participated in the bantamweight category (57 kg) which saw wrestlers from twenty-four different countries.
-He went on to defeat wrestlers from countries like Mexico, Germany and Canada, before losing his semi-final bout, but he came back stronger to win the bronze medal which made him the first ever individual Olympic medalist of independent India.
+For the next four years, Jadhav trained even harder for the Helsinki Olympics where he moved up one weight category and participated in the bantamweight category (57 kg), which saw wrestlers from twenty-four countries.
+He went on to defeat wrestlers from countries like Mexico, Germany and Canada, before losing his semi-final bout, but he came back stronger to win the bronze medal which made him the first ever individual Olympic medallist of independent India.